-April is Alcohol Awareness Month, a time to learn about the health and social problems caused by drinking too much.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) encourages the public to dedicate this month to understanding how excessive drinking can affect health, to evaluating their own drinking habits, and to discovering the latest developments in treatments for alcohol use disorders.
+April is Alcohol Awareness Month, a time to learn about alcohol and the health and social problems caused by drinking too much.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) encourages the public to dedicate this month to understanding how excessive drinking can affect health and to evaluating their own drinking habits.

 Consequences of drinking too much